 - Developing a Cost Benefit Analysis Tool for WaterSmart assets - Jack worked with Council staff to develop an excel spreadsheet based tool that assesses the costs and benefits associated with different approaches to maintaining WaterSmart assets.
 The tool is simple to run (we promise it is... you just need to look past it's complex looks...) and can be used to estimate maintenance budget requirements, prioritise works and support maintenance budget bids.

-Come August/ September/ October 2016, Jack is back working with BCC.
-This time around Jack is working with BCC staff to run the WaterSmart Cost Benefit Analysis Tool to support the development of future WaterSmart asset maintenance budgets.
-This has involved running some 40+ scenarios testing the most cost effective and efficient options for managing these assets.
+From August 2016 till June 2017 Jack returned to work with BCC.
+This time around Jack is worked with BCC staff to run the WaterSmart Cost Benefit Analysis Tool to support the development of future WaterSmart asset maintenance budgets.
+This involved running some 40+ scenarios testing the most cost effective and efficient options for managing these assets.

 Thanks to the Brisbane City Council crew for creating the opportunity for Jack to be involved in fun and innovative projects.

 What to know more?
 Drop us a line.